 What is Post-Covid-19 Syndrome (Long Covid)?

-“Signs and symptoms that develop during or following an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.
-It usually presents with clusters of symptoms, often overlapping, which can fluctuate and change over time and can affect any system in the body.
-Post-COVID-19 syndrome may be considered before 12 weeks while the possibility of an alternative underlying disease is also being assessed.”
-(NICE, October 2020)
+“Signs and symptoms that develop during or following an infection consistent with Covid-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.”
+(NICE, December 2020)

 What are the symptoms of Post-Covid-19 Syndrome (Long Covid)?

-There is not currently an agreed list of symptoms however the most common symptom appears to be fatigue.
-Other reported symptoms include breathlessness, muscle pains and loss of the ability to think clearly.
+Symptoms are highly variable and wide ranging however the most common symptom appears to be fatigue.
+Other reported symptoms include breathlessness, muscle pains, symptoms of anxiety and loss of the ability to think clearly ‘brain fog’.